joebalancio/mio/docs/API.md

 });
 ```

-This method is also accessible using the `Model.get` alias.
+This method is also accessible using the `Model.get` or `Model.findOne` alias.

 ### Model.findAll(query, callback)